 Ahhhh, just kidding.
 I had you there for a minute, didn’t I?

 Sadly, I didn’t really allow him to eat an entire plate of beef for dinner.
 Instead, I made Barbacoa Beef Bowls.
-Yes, they were awesome, and yes, the recipe will be posted in a few days!
+Yes, they were awesome!

 I’m trying really hard to put together more “regular” meals for us to eat for dinner.
 Most days I open the fridge to look for something to have for dinner and it’s just a hodgepodge of random dishes.
 A Thai-style soup, some lemon-pepper roast vegetables, and taco meat.
 Hmmmmm.